77953195/tea-glances-view/README.md

 # tea-glances-view
-this is view for tea glacnes
+this is view for tea glance